A hyena mom is forced to protect her den from an overly curious pack of wild dogs!

 For Clinton, this was the second time seeing hyenas and wild dogs interact but the first time actually filming it.
 Interactions between these two canine species are pretty rare sightings, Clinton states, as he has been going to the park every day for the past 5 years and only seen such interactions twice.

-All Clinton can advise when coming across a sighting, for any sightseer or photographer visiting the park, is to “Keep your camera ready and try to keep calm.”
+All Clinton can advise when coming across a sighting, for any sightseer or photographer visiting the park.
+“Keep your camera ready and try to keep calm.”